 From Hackescher Markt, take Burgstrasse along the river bank (it becomes Spreepromenade) and cross the bridge on your right when you get to it and walk to the Berliner Dom, then just pop into Lustgarten.

-The guides will be in the square in front of the Old Museum and the Cathedral next the marble bowl with light-blue umbrellas, T-shirts and name tags.
+The guides will be in the square in front of the Old Museum next to the marble bowl with light-blue umbrellas, T-shirts and name tags.

 Download our Berlin city map